Samalmeida1028/dnd-shop-gen/README.md

 - Allow user to add new items to the item list
 - Remove shops, remove items from shops, remove regions, and remove items from regions
 - Rename Shops
+- add update shops to randomly update and change shops

 ## TODO (General)